mjhea0/mjhea0.github.com/_posts/2017/2017-12-07-dockerizing-a-react-app.markdown

 $ docker-machine ip sample
 ```

-Then, build the images and run the containers:
+Then, build the images and run the container:

 ```sh
 $ docker build -t sample-app .